-Geocasting has been proposed as a mechanism to deliver messages of interest to all hosts within a given geographical region [20].
+Geocasting has been proposed as a mechanism to deliver messages of interest to all hosts within a given geographical region [21].
 In traditional multicasting, a host becomes a member of the multicast group by explicitly joining the multicast group.
-On the other hand, a host automatically becomes a member of a geocast group if its location belongs to the region specified for the geocast.
-Imielinski and Navas [20] proposed approaches for geocasting in the internet.
-Ko and Vaidya [17] have proposed the use of geocasting in mobile ad hoc networks, and presented a protocol based on flooding.
-This paper improves on the algorithm presented by Ko and Vaidya [17].
-Since we compare our results with those for the algorithm proposed in [17], this paper uses terminology and performance metrics similar to [17].

-As noted above, geocasting allows delivery of packets to nodes within a specified geographical region - this region is referred to as the geocast region [17].
-The set of nodes in the geocast region is said to form the geocast group.
+On the other hand, a host automatically becomes a member of a geocast group if its location belongs to the region specified for the geocast - this region is referred to as the geocast region [17].
+Thus, the set of nodes in the geocast region is said to form the geocast group.
 For a node to be able to determine whether it belongs to a geocast group or not, the node should be able to know its own physical location.
-A node can determine its location, for instance, using the Global Positioning System (GPS).
+A node can determine its location, for instance, using the Global Positioning System (GPS)[1].